activeadmin/activeadmin/docs/2-resource-customization.md

   end
 end

-ActiveAdmin.register Ticket do
+ActiveAdmin.register_resource Ticket do
   belongs_to :project
 end

-ActiveAdmin.register Milestone do
+ActiveAdmin.register_resource Milestone do
   belongs_to :project
 end
 ```